At Sleekgeek, we’ve made it our mission to help real everyday people live healthier and happier lives.

 You definitely don’t have to buy everything on the list and there is no food that you absolutely must eat:

 - If you are already following a specific diet like Banting or Paleo (and it’s honestly working well for you) then that is fine, scrap whatever on the list doesn’t fit.

 - If you are vegan or vegetarian then leave out the meat, stock up on legumes and vegan protein powder, and consider eggs, fish, and dairy as a supplemental source of protein.

 - If you have other special dietary requirements around religion, allergies, or you absolutely do not like some of the foods on this list then simply focus on whichever foods you can eat.

 Be sure to check out our Sleekgeek Shopping List and Supermarket Survival Guide where we show you how the Sleekgeek Food List easily doubles up as a convenient shopping list to help you stock up on more healthy and nutritious foods.

 What to do now?

 Download and print out the Sleekgeek Food List.

 Any questions?
-Feel free to ask them in this discussion thread here in the Sleekgeek Facebook Group.
+Feel free to ask them in the Sleekgeek Facebook Group.

 What’s up next?